-Stage 4 is the final of four mesothelioma cancer stages.
-As the most advanced stage of the disease, patients who have been diagnosed with stage 4 mesothelioma have the least treatment options out of all stages combined, and the prognosis is usually short.
+Stage 4 is the final and most severe of four mesothelioma cancer stages.
+Patients diagnosed with stage 4 mesothelioma have the least treatment options out of all stages combined, and the prognosis is usually short.
 However, keep in mind that each patient is different, and there lifespans will depend upon the individual patient.

 Once a victim enters the final stage, the tumor has spread significantly throughout the body and symptoms of mesothelioma are at an all-time high and much more intense than the previous three stages.
 At this point, physicians usually look for ways to alleviate symptoms and make life easier for patients instead of ways of removing the cancer.

 Along with being the final part of mesothelioma cancer, stage 4 is extremely costly.
 From medicine, treatments, home health care, and more, the costs are typically more than most people can afford.
 However, if you or a loved one are victim to mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 More than $30 billion in asbestos trusts fund is available right now for those who are dealing with an asbestos disease.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 Stage 4 Symptoms

 Severe pain throughout many areas in the body is a common symptom of stage 4 mesothelioma victims.
 This is due to the tumor spreading throughout different parts of the organs.
 The most prevalent pain comes from the chest and lungs, or from the abdomen for peritoneal mesothelioma patients.